Jim Walton: Career

 On September 28, 2005, Walton replaced his deceased brother, John, on the Wal-Mart Board of Directors.
 He was CEO of his family owned Arvest Bank, until becoming Chairman of Arvest Bank, and chairman of newspaper firm Community Publishers Inc. (CPI) owned by Jim Walton himself (but founded by his father Sam Walton after acquiring the local newspaper the Benton County Daily Record, both operating in Arkansas, Missouri, and Oklahoma).
 He has pledged about $2 billion to the Walton Family Foundation along with his siblings from 2008 to 2013.

 In September 2016, Walton was reported to own over 152 million of Walmart shares worth over $11 billion (US).

+Political activity

+Walton spent $111,600 in political contributions during the 2008 United States elections, largely in favor of Republicans.
+He supported the presidential campaign of John McCain.
+Making Change at Walmart filed a complaint to the Federal Election Commission alleging that Walton violated campaign finance laws by contributing more than the individual legal maximum to candidates during the 2008 election cycle.
+During the 2012 United States presidential election, Walton initially supported Jon Huntsman in the primary, spending over $102,500 in contributions, before switching his support to Mitt Romney, spending over $202,500 in support of his campaign.
+From 2015 to 2018, Walton donated $543,800 to two PACs affiliated with the Illinois Network of Charter Schools.
+In 2024, he donated $500,000 to a group lobbying against the proposed Arkansas Educational Rights Amendment, which would have required private schools that accept public funding in the form of school vouchers to meet the same academic standards as public schools.
+As of August 2026, Walton spent $10.7 million in support of Republican candidates in the 2026 United States elections.

 Personal life

 He and his wife, Lynne McNabb Walton, have four children: Alice A. "Annie" Proietti (born November 1979), Steuart Walton (born April 1981), Thomas Layton "Tom" Walton (born September 1983), and James M. Walton (born August 1987).
 The family resides in Bentonville, Arkansas.

 In 2014, he was ranked at #10 on the Forbes list of billionaires with a net worth of $34.7 billion that has increased by $3 billion.
 On the 2013 Forbes 400 list of the richest people in America he is ranked at #7.
 As of March 2019, he was ranked as the 16th-richest person in the world, with an estimated net worth of $45.7 billion.
 As of September 28, 2024, Jim Walton was ranked at #17 on the Bloomberg Billionaires Index with a net worth of $102 billion with a $ YTD change of +$29.8B.